-We provide advisory services primarily in connection with mergers and acquisitions, financings, restructurings, and capital raisings.
-For all of our advisory services, we draw on the extensive experience, corporate relationships and industry expertise of our managing directors and senior advisors.
+We provide comprehensive financial advisory services primarily in connection with mergers and acquisitions, financings, restructurings, capital raisings and other strategic transactions.
+We also provide advice in connection with activist response strategies and other mission critical situations.
+For all of our advisory services, we draw on the extensive experience, senior relationships and industry expertise of our managing directors and senior advisors.

-On merger and acquisition engagements, we provide a broad range of advice to global clients in relation to domestic and cross-border mergers, acquisitions, and similar corporate finance matters and are generally involved at each stage of these transactions, from initial structuring to final execution.
-Our focus is on providing high-quality, unbiased advice to senior executive management and boards of directors of prominent large and mid-cap companies and to governments and other institutions in transactions that typically are of the highest strategic and financial importance to our clients.
-We advise clients on a full range of strategic matters, including acquisitions, divestitures, defensive tactics, special committee projects and other important corporate events.
-We provide advice on valuation, tactics, industry dynamics, structuring alternatives, timing and pricing of transactions, and financing alternatives.
-Where requested to do so, we may provide an opinion regarding the fairness of a transaction.
+Mergers and Acquisitions.
+On merger and acquisition engagements, we provide a broad range of advice to global clients in relation to domestic and cross-border mergers, acquisitions, divestitures, spin-offs and other strategic transactions, and generally are involved at each stage of these transactions, from initial structuring and negotiation to final execution.
+Our focus is on providing high-quality, unbiased advice to senior executive management teams, boards of directors and special committees of prominent large and mid-cap companies and to key decision makers at governments and at large institutions on transactions that typically are of the highest strategic and financial importance to our clients.
+We have specialists in nearly every significant industry sector who work closely with our transaction specialists to provide the highest quality advice and transaction execution.
+In addition to merger and acquisition transactions, we advise clients on a full range of critical strategic matters, including activist response, defensive tactics, special committee projects, licensing deals and joint ventures.
+We provide advice on valuation, negotiation tactics, industry dynamics, structuring alternatives, timing and pricing of transactions, as well as financing alternatives.
+In appropriate situations, we also provide fairness opinions with regard to merger and acquisition transactions.

-In our financing advisory and restructuring practice, we advise debtors, creditors, governments, other stakeholders and companies experiencing financial distress as well as potential acquirers of distressed companies and assets.
-We provide advice on valuation, restructuring alternatives, capital structures, financing alternatives, and sales or recapitalizations.
+Financing Advisory and Restructuring.
+Our financing advisory and restructuring practice encompasses a wide range of advisory services.
+In debt restructurings, we advise debtors, creditors, governments, pension funds and other stakeholders in companies experiencing financial distress, as well as potential acquirers of distressed companies and assets.
+We provide advice on valuation, restructuring alternatives, capital structures, financing alternatives, and sales or recapitalizations, and assist clients in identifying and capitalizing on potential incremental sources of value.
 We also assist those clients who seek court-assisted reorganizations by developing and seeking approval for plans of reorganization as well as the implementation of such plans.
+In addition to debt restructurings, we advise on a variety of other financing matters, including debt issuances, equity financings, exchange offers and spin-off transactions.
+We also provide advice on initial public offerings (IPOs) and other equity capital market transactions in which clients value independent advice from a knowledgeable advisor who does not stand to earn substantial underwriting or placement fees.

-In our private capital and real estate capital advisory business, we assist fund managers and sponsors in raising capital for new funds and provide related advisory services to private equity and real estate funds and other organizations globally.
+Global Capital Advisory.
+In our global capital advisory business, we assist general partners and sponsors in raising capital for new real estate and private equity funds and provide related advisory services to these entities globally.
+Our global capital advisory group provides clients with comprehensive global marketing efforts to a diverse investor base of pension funds, sovereign wealth funds, endowments and other institutional investors worldwide.
 We also advise on secondary market transactions.